 Netigate Design Editor

-In the tool there are two types of survey design templates, “Classic” and “Mobile-friendly” templates.
-The difference between these two design template types is the way they behave in different environments (like desktop, tablets or smartphones).
-The classic designs are more customizeable with colors and pictures, but they do behave differently depending on what environment they are opened in.
+There are two types of survey design templates in the tool: Classic and Mobile-friendly.
+The difference between these two design templates is the way they behave in different environments (i.e. on desktop, tablets or smartphones).
+The classic designs are more customisable with colours and pictures, but they do behave differently depending on what environment they are opened in.

-The mobile-friendly designs are produced in a way that will make them work identically in all devices via a mobile-first focus.
-In other words, there will be no difference in how the questions are presented, no matter what device you are using.
-The surveys will be easy to answer, easy to read and look nice in whatever device the respondent is using.
+The mobile-friendly designs are produced in a way that will make them work identically on all devices via a mobile-first focus.
+In other words, there will be no difference in how the questions are presented across different devices.
+The surveys will be easy to answer, easy to read and look nice on whatever device the respondent is using.

-We recommend you to use the mobile-friendly designs as the design of choice for all your survey projects.
-They make it so much easier for respondents to answer, and they look great!
+We recommend that you use the mobile-friendly designs as the design of choice for all your survey projects.
+They make it so much easier for respondents to answer and they look great!

 What is the Netigate Design Editor?

-The Netigate Design Editor is a WYSIWYG-editor (“what you see is what you get“) to design and customize classic design templates.
+The Netigate Design Editor is a WYSIWYG (what you see is what you get) editor to design and customise classic design templates.

 How do I use the Netigate Design Editor?